 You may have heard of robo-advice and are wondering how this fits into the picture when it comes to financial advice.
 Robo-advice services are automated services which ask questions about your financial situation, how you feel about risk, your investment time horizon, and what you want to achieve.
 Then they direct you to one of several pre-built portfolios depending on your answers.
 Often the underlying investments in these portfolios will be passive products like index trackers or exchange-traded funds, making them easier to rebalance and keeping costs down.
 You will usually pay less than 1% for these services, less than you would pay for traditional financial advice.
 But they are not really comparable as you won’t get advice on other things like tax planning or a property purchase, this is no-frills, algorithm-based investing, not a holistic approach to your finances led by a real human.

 Some advisers are offering their own robo-advice services to appeal to those consumers who want the benefit of advice, but have smaller pensions and savings pots, less complex financial circumstances, or perhaps can’t afford the fees involved in a full advice service.
+If a robo-advice service interests you, then check out our article ‘Which is the best robo-adviser in the UK?‘

 How to get free financial advice online